 Vaccination related matters

 These benchbooks are general guides only and are correct at the time we publish them.
 You should not rely on them to support a legal case.
-We recommend you seek professional advice relevant to your situation.
+The benchbooks should not be used as a substitute professional legal advice.

 The Commonwealth does not guarantee, and accepts no legal liability whatsoever arising from or connected to, the accuracy, reliability, currency or completeness of any material contained in these resources or on any linked site.